-IT IS THEREFORE ORDERED BY THE INDIANA UTILITY REGULATORY COMMISSION that:
+IT IS THEREFORE ORDERED BY THE INDIANA UTILITY REGULATORY COMMISSION THAT:

-1. The Settlement Agreement is approved in its entirety.

-- 2. The City of Fort Wayne, Indiana, is authorized to increase its rates by 31.1% to reflect a total net revenue requirement in the amount of \$62,360,281 resulting in a total increase of \$14,792,793.
+- 1. The Settlement Agreement is hereby approved, and its terms are incorporated herein. - 2.
+The City of Fort Wayne, Indiana, is hereby authorized to increase its rates by 31.1% to reflect a total net revenue requirement in the amount of \$62,360,281 resulting in a total increase of \$14,792,793.
 Fort Wayne should implement its 31.1% rate increase as follows: - a.
 Phase I (upon issuance of this order) 4.87% (3.73% for outside City); - b.
-Phase II (12 months after Phase I) 5.93% (5.18% for outside City); - c.
-Phase III (12 months after Phase II) 5.90% (4.99% for outside City); - d.
-Phase IV (12 months after Phase III) 5.86% (4.79% for outside City); and - e.
-Phase V (12 months after Phase IV) 5.90% (4.89% for outside City). - 3.
+Phase II (twelve months after Phase I) 5.93% (5.18% for outside City); - c.
+Phase III (twelve months after Phase II) 5.90% (4.99% for outside City); - d.
+Phase IV (twelve months after Phase III) 5.86% (4.79% for outside City); and - e.
+Phase V (twelve months after Phase IV) 5.90% (4.89% for outside City). - 3.
 Fort Wayne shall implement the Phase I, II, III, IV, and V rate increases as set out in the Settlement Agreement. - 4.
-Fort Wayne is granted a Certificate of Authority to issue waterworks revenue bonds (i.e. the Proposed Bonds) at an interest rate not to exceed 7% and in an aggregate principal amount not to exceed \$85,570,000 in accordance with the provisions and for the purposes described in the Settlement Agreement.
-This Order shall be the sole evidence of Fort Wayne's certificate. - 5.
-Within 21 days after completing the final issuance of each series of the Revenue Bonds, Fort Wayne shall file a true-up report with the Commission identifying the exact amount of bonds that were issued, the exact amortization schedule, and the interest rate on such bonds.
+Fort Wayne is hereby authorized to issue waterworks revenue bonds (i.e. the Proposed Bonds) at an interest rate not to exceed 7% and in an aggregate principal amount not to exceed \$85,570,000 in accordance with the provisions and for the purposes described in the Settlement Agreement.

+- 5. Within twenty-one (21) days after completing the final issuance of each series of the Revenue Bonds, Fort Wayne shall file a true-up report with the Commission identifying the exact amount of bonds that were issued, the exact amortization schedule, and the interest rate on such bonds.
 To the extent the cost of issuance (including the increase in the combined debt service reserve requirements) or interest rate(s) materially impact revenue requirements, Fort Wayne will adjust or true-up its rates to reflect the same. - 6.
-Fort Wayne is authorized to implement a System Development Charge in accordance with the provisions set forth in the Settlement Agreement.
+Fort Wayne is hereby authorized to implement a System Development Charge in accordance with the provisions set forth in the Settlement Agreement.
 Fort Wayne shall maintain the SDC in a separate interest bearing account, use the funds to offset capital improvement projects and shall record the funds received through the SDC as CIAC. - 7.
 The other reporting requirements stated in the Settlement Agreement are approved. - 8.
 In accordance with Ind.
-Code § 8-1-2-70, Fort Wayne shall pay within 20 days from the date of this Order, and prior to placing into effect the rates approved herein, the following itemized charges, as well as any additional charges which were or may be incurred in connection with this Cause.
+Code § 8-1-2-70, Petitioner shall pay the following itemized charges within 20 days of the date of this Order, into the Treasury of the State of Indiana, through the Secretary of the Commission.